AlyssaChand/Home_Sales/README.md

    ![image](https://github.com/user-attachments/assets/e54c08e1-e7b7-43b4-b2ac-8114985d1556)

 The results demonstrate the significant performance improvements achievable through caching and using optimized storage formats like Parquet in Spark.
+Both caching and Parquet storage can be crucial in big data scenarios to enhance performance, reduce query latency, and make data processing more efficient.